 Shall go to the local educational agencies that have to shut down essential operations to administer computer-based assessments at the school site, including, but not limited to business services, email, and access to other critical online activities.

 If funds remain after grants have been distributed to all identified school sites for priorities one and two, the K12HSN may provide grants to under-connected schools that do not have adequate broadband infrastructure to increase connectivity speeds in a cost effective manner

 Eligible school sites from the first round of BIIG, for which no viable bids had been found, or for which no terrestrial solutions had been secured, were automatically grandfathered into the second round of Broadband Infrastructure Improvement Grants.

-All public schools, school districts, county offices of education and charter schools interested in applying for the Broadband Infrastructure Improvement Grant (BIIG 2.0) were required to:
+All public schools, school districts, county offices of education and charter schools interested in applying for the Broadband Infrastructure Improvement Grant (BIIG 2.0) are required to:

-- Submit an online grant application in FluidReview by September 30, 2015.
-FluidReview is the same online grant management system K12HSN used in BIIG 1.0.
-FluidReview allowed K12HSN to collect, manage and review grant applications.
-After logging onto the system, applicants were asked to provide key pieces of information, including their current external connection speed, school site enrollment and CAASPP testing experience.
+- Submit an online grant application in SurveyMonkey by October 12, 2018.
+The application asks participants to provide key pieces of information, including their current external connection speed, school site enrollment and CAASPP testing experience.